CleverRaven/Cataclysm-DDA/doc/NPCs.md

 `"SKILL_CHECK"` trials check the user's level in a skill, whose ID is read from the string object `skill_required`.
 The `success` object is chosen if the skill level is equal to or greater than `difficulty`, and `failure` is chosen otherwise.

 ### success and failure
 Both objects have the same structure. `topic` defines which topic the dialogue will switch to. `opinion` is optional, if given it defines how the opinion of the NPC will change.
-The given values are *added* to the opinion of the NPC, they are all optional and default to 0. `effect` is a function that is executed after choosing the response, see below.
+The given values are *added* to the opinion of the NPC, they are all optional and default to 0. `effect` is a function that is executed after choosing the response, [see Dialogue Effects below](#dialogue-effects) for details.

 The opinion of the NPC affects several aspects of the interaction with NPCs:
 - Higher trust makes it easier to lie and persuade, and it usually a good thing.